• Skip to primary navigation

 1. Don’t bother thawing the peas if using frozen ones.
 I add them to the cooking masala straight from the packet and they turn out nice and soft.

-2. As always, make sure the tomatoes are the reddest and ripest ones you can find for a vibrant looking dish.
+2. Make sure the tomatoes are the reddest and ripest ones you can find for a vibrant looking dish.
+You can use readymade tomato puree too if you are out of tomatoes.

 Nutrition